Allison Institute Events

 Samarth Hegde, Ph.D.

-Hegde is a postdoctoral fellow at the Icahn School of Medicine at Mount Sinai in the lab of Miriam Merad, M.D., Ph.D.
-(2019¨Cpresent).
+Hegde was a postdoctoral fellow at the Icahn School of Medicine at Mount Sinai in the lab of Miriam Merad, M.D., Ph.D., from 2019 to 2025 and is now an instructor at Mt.
+Sinai in the Department of Immunology and Immunotherapy.
 He received his Ph.D. from Washington University in St. Louis in 2019 under David DeNardo, Ph.D., studying T cell immune surveillance in pancreatic cancer.
 Hegde¡¯s work, supported by the National Cancer Institute's F99K00 Fellowship, focuses on the regulation of myeloid cells in cancer, utilizing high-dimensional tools to explore their differentiation and function.

 Jyh Liang Hor, Ph.D.